(941) 303-7211 • firstname.lastname@example.org

-You only get one chance to make a good impression!
+You only get one chance to make a first impression!
 A well designed logo is vital for any business, club or

 organization.
 Every time you hand out a business card, your logo should be the first thing they see to connect you with your brand.